 Some runners prefer a physical volume rocker to adjust the sound on their earbuds.
 Jaybird Vista doesn’t offer that option, but the actual earbud itself is a button that can perform tasks.
 For instance, a long press on the left earbud will turn the volume down, and a long press on the right one will turn it up.
 Shorter presses skip tracks or play/pause the current song playing.
 You can customize all of those shortcuts in the app.

-Jaybird Vista audio quality
+Jaybird Vista review: Audio quality

 Jaybird’s Vista earbuds aren’t quite noise-cancelling, but the rest of the world falls away when you put them in.
 I could hear a blaring TV in my living room, for instance, but I couldn’t hear traffic when running through the streets of Los Angeles, or my friend’s voice when she was speaking to me from a few feet away.
 When I was on the phone, my own voice sounded like it was muffled underwater.